alexandrutoma6/Gamification-api-ACCESA_INTERSHIP/README.md

 Spring Boot framework to create the REST API
-Maven to manage the project dependencies and build application PostgreSQL for database, to o store and retrieve data from your REST API Postman for testing
+Maven to manage the project dependencies and build application PostgreSQL for database, to o store and retrieve data from your REST API Docker to build, package, and deploy applications in isolated containers Postman for testing

 The application can send POST mappings to create a user, a quest or an assignment (the assignment needs a user and a quest to be created)